freerange/site/soups/weeknotes/week-176.snip.markdown

 <blockquote class="twitter-tweet tw-align-center"><p>An update to my software is available!
 It stops me from vomiting errors when the server has a hiccup!
 Get it now! <a href="https://t.co/UGotHkoq" title="https://github.com/freerange/printer/blob/master/printer.ino">github.com/freerange/prin…</a></p>&mdash; Printer (@gfrprinter) <a href="https://twitter.com/gfrprinter/status/208311829259235329" data-datetime="2012-05-31T21:39:45+00:00">May 31, 2012</a></blockquote>
 <script src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 I fixed a [Printer bug](https://github.com/freerange/printer/issues/12) that will stop printers spewing error messages (which is in large part due to [another bug](https://github.com/freerange/printer/issues/17) anyway).
 I shaved more than 2k off the [Printer][] [Arduino sketch](https://github.com/freerange/printer/blob/master/printer.ino).
 This is far more satisfying than it has any right to be.
-I also met with comrade <%= l('jason-cale', 'Jason Cale') %> to talk about making a ceramic casing for a printer; I'm really excited about putting the electronics into something handmade and beautiful.
+I also met with comrade [Jason Cale](/jason-cale) to talk about making a ceramic casing for a printer; I'm really excited about putting the electronics into something handmade and beautiful.

 In other small-electronics news, my [Raspberry Pi](http://raspberrypi.org) arrived on Friday!
 Now GFR has two (James M has the other one), but nothing planned for them to do yet.